What Is Dexketoprofen Used For?

 In addition, you should know that you should wear sunscreen while taking any NSAID, especially dexketoprofen.
 This is because this drug may cause hypersensitivity to solar radiation.
 Therefore, it can lead to spots and itchy skin.

-Despite all the contraindications and precautions we mentioned, dexketoprofen is a fairly safe and effective drug.
+So, despite all the contraindications and precautions we mentioned, dexketoprofen is a fairly safe and effective drug.
 However, don’t self-medicate and always consult your doctor or pharmacist if you have any questions regarding its use.